 Sidbury is mentioned in the Domesday Book as the manor of Sideberia, held by Bishop Osbern of Exeter.

 With around 800 people living in the parish, Sidbury is a thriving community with many active clubs and organisations.
-Unlike many villages, we still have a pub (The Red Lion), a shop (Drews The Butchers), a Primary school, a village hall with a post office on Thursdays and a social club (now called The Village Inn).
+Unlike many villages, we still have a pub (The Red Lion), a shop (Drews The Butchers), a Primary school and a village hall.

 St Giles church is situated in the centre of the village and is one of the few churches in Devon with a Saxon crypt.